maricatto/FirstFlutterApp/README.md

 ## What I learned
   ###
       I learn the concepts about widgets, hierarchy and I learn how to put all the widgets together with Scaffold.

+## What the app do
+ ###
+      The app split the bill for the number of the people.
+      Example: Bill: R$100
+               People:10
+       So each person will pay 10 bucks.